Skip to main content

 1.2.2 Compete fairly, ethically, and based on the merits of the products and services that are offered.

-1.2.3 Provide a process appropriate to the nature and scope of your business through which employees can raise concerns without fear of retaliation.
+1.2.3 Provide a process appropriate to the nature and scope of your business through which employees are encouraged to raise concerns without fear of retaliation.
 The process should be transparent and understandable to workers and should protect employees who raise concerns.

 1.3.1 Protect the assets, financial information, trade secrets, and any confidential information that has been entrusted to you.